sebastian-e-campetella/gnomut/README.md

 Test dna mutant

- ## PublicTaskApi is an API Restful web application with attributes and basic methods:
+ ## gnomut is an API Restful web application with attributes and basic methods:

   ## Attributes
     - dna type array of string